ysyk2021/the-repeating-revolution-transforming-business-through-regular-assessment/src/chapter-6-1.md

-Chapter 6: Thriving in the Repeating Revolution: Maximizing Long-Term Value Creation Through Assessment
+Maximizing Long-Term Value Creation Through Assessment
 =======================================================================================================

 Maximizing long-term value creation through assessment involves focusing on business objectives, using data-driven decision making, embracing innovation, and fostering collaboration.
 In this chapter, we will explore strategies for maximizing long-term value creation through assessment.